Silke Bauer | Project coordinator / Leader - Synthesis (WP5)

 Judy Shamoun-Baranes | Leader - Scenarios of biodiversity drivers (WP4)

 Judy is an ecologist fascinated by animal movement and especially avian flight.
 Her research aims at understanding how intrinsic and external factors influence animal movement and the short and long term consequences of movement strategies.
-Judy is an associate professor at the Institute for Biodiversity and Ecosystem Dynamics at the University of Amsterdam.
+Judy is a professor at the Institute for Biodiversity and Ecosystem Dynamics at the University of Amsterdam.
 Within GloBAM Judy is leading efforts to develop scenarios of biodiversity drivers.

 Jason Chapman | Associated researcher